LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/runs.rst

 Log tab collects messages that may appear on the status bar and messages from several processes and runs during the operation.
-User may, depending on the log level selected in :menuselection:`Settings --> Preferences`.
+User may, depending on the logging level selected in :menuselection:`Settings --> Preferences --> Tools`.
 Different levels are colored for easier spotting of higher importance messages.